 CRN's asset-quality indicators have historically performed better than the Spanish banking system average because of the bank's more prudent risk management, with a relatively low exposure to the real estate sector and its activities being limited to its home territories.
-As of the end of June 2020, the bank reported an NPL ratio of 2.0%, up from 1.7% a year earlier, while the ratio for the banking system was 4.4% as of the same date.
+As of year-end 2020, the bank reported an NPL ratio of 2.0%, broadly in line with the 2.1% reported a year earlier, while the ratio for the banking system was 4.3% as of the same date.
 In addition to NPLs, CRN has a low amount of real estate assets repossessed over the past few years.
-If these assets are added to the bank's NPLs, the NPA ratio would be 3.2% as of the end of June 2020, up from 2.9% a year earlier and still comparing very favourably with the 7.1% average for its domestic peers as of year-end 2019 (latest available data) (see Exhibit 3).
+If these assets are added to the bank's NPLs, the NPA ratio would be 2.9% as of year-end 2020, below the 3.3% reported a year earlier and still comparing very favourably with the 6.5% average for its domestic peers as of the same date (see Exhibit 3).

-Exhibit 3 CRN's asset-risk indicators
+Exhibit 3 CRN's asset-risk indicators have historically outperformed system average